This beaded snowflake ornament craft for kids is a great winter project that provides opportunities to work on fine

 If you want kids to have creative freedom, you can just let them place the pony beads on the pipe cleaner snowflakes without additional instructions.
-Kids will work on their fine motor skills as they create gorgeous snowflakes.
+Kids will enjoy the fine motor activity as they create gorgeous snowflakes.

 When we made our snowflakes we tried to incorporate some math learning.
 I get excited when I think about all the different ways I can create learning opportunities within an activity.
 Here are a few ideas:

 Pattern by Color – Ask kids to create a pattern with the bead colors.
 They can create an ABAB or similar pattern on each individual pipe cleaner or kids can create a pattern by filling alternating colors on each pipe cleaner.